fenago/machine-learning/lab_guides/lab_4.md

 There are classifiers that take into account the order of the words, and they have great performance.
 Of course, they require lots of data and more computational power.
-Although they are out of the scope of this book, I recommend you to look at recurrent neural networks, long short-term memory networks (LSTM), and hidden Markov models.
+Although they are out of the scope of this course, I recommend you to look at recurrent neural networks, long short-term memory networks (LSTM), and hidden Markov models.
 But before we delve into looking at data and building our classifiers, let me give you an idea of how the perceptron algorithm works.
 The idea is to iterate many times and improve